kjnilsson/fez/thoughts.md

 ## Behaviours

-FSharp doesn't have module level interfaces (can a static class implement an inteface?).
+FSharp doesn't have module level interfaces (can a static class implement an interface?).
 We _could_ implement something like the old school erlang `behaviour_info/1` function.